We have reached a point where the integrated graphics cards in the CPUs have easily replaced the entry-level discrete GPUs from NVIDIA and AMD.

 - Red Dead Redemption 2: 35 FPS @ 720p / Lowest Preset

 - Fortnite: 80 FPS @ 720p / Lowest Preset

-Overall, both the Ryzen 3 3200G and the Ryzen 5 3400G should be able to support most PC games at low graphics and at decent frame rate.
+Overall, the Ryzen 3 3200G and the Ryzen 5 3400G should support most PC games at low graphics and at a decent frame rate.

 4000/5000 Series AMD CPUs for Pre-Built PCs